Esri/arcgis-samples-silverlight/README.md

 1. Fork and then clone the repo or download the .zip file.
 2. Assure that Visual Studio 2010 is capable of building Silverlight 5 projects.
 See the ArcGIS API for Silverlight [system requirements](https://developers.arcgis.com/en/silverlight/guide/system-requirements.htm) for details.
 3. Two Visual Studio 2010 solutions are included.
-One with CSharp code (ArcGISSilverlightSDK_VS2010.sln), and the other with VB.NET code
+One with C# code (ArcGISSilverlightSDK_VS2010.sln), and the other with VB code
 (ArcGISSilverlightSDK_VBNet_VS2010.sln).
 Each solution contains two projects, a Silverlight project and a web host application.
-In Visual Studio, open the CSharp or VB.NET solution.
+In Visual Studio, open the C# or VB solution.
 4. Colorized text in the XAML and code-behind views is generated using logic in the SyntaxHighlighting.dll included with the Silverlight project under the Support folder.
 Since the assembly is included with the source code on GitHub, [unblock it](http://go.microsoft.com/fwlink/?LinkId=179545) before building and running the application.
 5. In the Solution Explorer, right-click the c:...\ArcGISSilverlightSDKWeb\ project and select "Set as StartUp Project".
 Select the Default_VS2010.htm page, right-click and select the "Set as Start Page" option.